timpostuvan/TGB-link-anomaly-detection/README.md

 --output_root <OUTPUT-DIR>
 ```

 The anomalies are generated for the validation and test splits according to the 70/15/15 data split.
-The data is saved under `<OUTPUT-DIR>` directory.
+The data is saved under `<OUTPUT-DIR>` directory, which should be specified as an absolute path.

 ## Running Example Methods